 We are all creative people, whether you think of yourself as creative or not.
 It takes creative thinking to paint a picture, but it also takes creative thinking to figure out the right formula to use in a spreadsheet, to invent a twist on a chocolate chip cookie recipe, or to plan a birthday party.
 But some people are more practiced and comfortable in the creative process than others.

 At its core, creativity is the expression of our most essential human qualities: our curiosity, our inventiveness, and our desire to explore the unknown.
-It is through creativity that we are able to push the boundaries of what is possible, to imagine new worlds, and to find solutions to some of the most pressing problems facing our society today.
+Using creativity, we are able to push the boundaries of what is possible, imagine new worlds, and find solutions to the most pressing problems facing our society.

 In a world where automation looms to take over all but the most innovative tasks—ones that truly require unique thinking—how can we make sure the next generation is capable of creatively solving these problems?
-We founded Prisma precisely because we were concerned that the traditional forms of education weren’t building creativity in learners.
+We founded Prisma precisely because we were concerned traditional forms of education weren’t up to the challenge of creating future innovators.

 In this post, we will explore the importance of creativity in the education system, the role of creativity in students' emotional development, and the ways in which it can be taught.